Autism Spectrum Disorder

 What is Autism Spectrum Disorder?

-There is often nothing about how people with ASD look that sets them apart from other people, but they may communicate, interact, behave, and learn in ways that are different from most other people.
+There is often nothing about how people with ASD look that sets them apart from other people.
+However, they may communicate, interact, behave, and learn in ways that are different from most other people.
 The learning, thinking, and problem-solving abilities of people with ASD can range from gifted to severely challenged.
 Some people with ASD need a lot of help in their daily lives; others need less.

 YouTube Videos On Autism

 Children with Autism Spectrum Disorders – Training for EMS

 This video presentation by Robin Blitz, MD, director of developmental pediatrics at Barrow Neurological Institute at Phoenix Children’s Hospital, provides training and resources for emergency medical services (EMS) staff who encounter or work with children with Autism Spectrum Disorder (ASD).

 Applied Behavioral Therapy Techniques (ABA)